GerritGeeraerts/markdown-cv/index.md

 ## About Me
 `-`
 ### passionate for 30 years
-I have been personally inspired by computers / technology for 30 years, working on numerous Home and Professionally projects.
-At my core I love that it lets us be more efficient and I find joy in setting up systems that makes us more productive.

-### switch to AI
+I first got in touch with computers when I was 7 years old, Windows 3.11 in the full 16 colors, magical!
+Since then, I have been passionate about technology.
+With a core value to leverage the abilities of computers to make our lives more productive 💼.
+I have been personally inspired by this for over 30 years, working on numerous home projects 🏡.
+Professionally, I have about 1 decade of experience in IT.
+Most of it was as a system engineer, exploring and learning new systems and connecting them through coding.

-Today, I see more potential in Data & Artificial Intelligence.
+But today, I see more potential in Data & Artificial Intelligence.
 It has the power to make a bigger difference in our productivity 🚀.
 This inspired me to pursue a training at BeCode as a Data Engineer.

 As a person, I am a collaborative team player 🤝 with a passion for continuous learning 🔄 and knowledge sharing 📚.
 Motivated, a creative problem-solver, leveraging critical thinking and analytical skills to find robust solutions.
 I am a generalist with a broad interest range.

-My goal now is to grow and apply my technical expertise as a Data Engineer to build robust LLM & MLops pipeline solutions that leverage the capabilities of Artificial Intelligence
+My goal now is to grow and apply my technical expertise as a Data Engineer to build robust LLM & MLops pipeline solutions that leverage the capabilities of Artificial Intelligence 🤖.
-### technical person that talks human
-At heart, I'm a technical individual, but I can seamlessly switch to non-technical language when needed.

-Apart from being a technical individual, but I can seamlessly switch to non-technical language when needed.

 ## Relevant Skills
 `-`